braidpool/braidpool/docs/braid_consensus.md

-information, and the sum need only be carried out until the next cohort boundary, since by the definition of cohorts, all additional work after the cohort boundary is added to the work of *all* potentially conflicting beads and does not affect conflict resolution.
+information, and the sum need only be carried out until the next cohort boundary, since by the definition of cohorts, all additional work after the cohort boundary is added to the work of *all* potentially conflicting beads and does not affect conflict resolution, and DAGs don't fork.

 ## Byzantine Broadcast